Hopsworks vs Kubeflow

 - What is this tool?

-- Kubeflow is an open-source platform for managing ML workflows on Kubernetes.
+- Kubeflow is an open-source platform for automating and scaling machine learning workflows on Kubernetes.

 - How much does it cost?